 midwife (n.) c.
 1300, "woman assisting," literally "woman who is 'with' " (the mother at birth), from Middle English mid "with" + wif "woman"

 We partner with individuals and institutions interested in convening a group of women to address these questions.
-Throughout this day-long convening, we address issues of Power, Biology, and Mythology so as to gain essential knowledge about reproductive health at all stages in a woman's life, and connect with the community of women who are seeking greater agency over their reproductive powers.
-We begin with the understanding that while laws, customs, ethics, and techniques vary throughout the world, abortion is a relative constant and 1 in 3 women will have an abortion in her lifetime.
+Throughout this convening, we address issues of Power, Biology, and Mythology so as to gain essential knowledge about reproductive health at all stages in a woman's life, and connect with the community of women who are seeking greater agency over their reproductive powers.
+We begin with the understanding that while laws, customs, ethics, and techniques vary throughout the world, abortion and contraception are constant concerns – one in three women will have an abortion in her lifetime.

-Each workshop features local women’s health experts including an herbalist, a gynecologist, and a lawyer alongside project producer-facilitators, Maureen Connor and Eugenia Manwelyan.
+Each workshop features local women’s health experts including an herbalist, a gynecologist, a lawyer and a midwife alongside project producer-facilitators, Maureen Connor and Eugenia Manwelyan.
 Hands-on workshops are presented using the oral and empirical traditions through which much of this knowledge was developed and transmitted over time.